Mel Robbins

 Melanie Lee Robbins (née Schneeberger; born October 6, 1968) is an American author, podcast host, and lawyer.

-Robbins gained recognition for her TEDx talk, 'How to Stop Screwing Yourself Over.
-Her books include The 5 Second Rule (2017), The High 5 Habit (2021), and The Let Them Theory (2024).
+Robbins gained recognition for her TEDx talk, How to Stop Screwing Yourself Over.
+Her books include Stop Saying You're Fine (2011), The 5 Second Rule (2017), The High 5 Habit (2021), and The Let Them Theory (2024).
 She has been hosting The Mel Robbins Podcast since 2022.

 Early life

 Melanie Lee Schneeberger was born on October 6, 1968, in Kansas City, Missouri.
 She grew up in North Muskegon, Michigan, and graduated from Dartmouth College.
 She earned her J.D. from Boston College Law School in 1994.

 Career

 1990s–2000s

-Robbins began her career as a public defender in New York.
-In 1996, she worked at the Legal Aid Society in New York City and later worked as a CNN legal analyst covering the George Zimmerman trial.
+Following law school, Robbins worked as a public defender in New York, including at the Legal Aid Society.
+In 1999, she began working as a life coach and executive coach in Boston.
+In 2007, she broke into radio with a local radio show Make It Happen with Mel Robbins which ran for a year.

 2010s–2020s

-In 2010, Robbins published her debut book Stop Saying You're Fine: Discover a More Powerful You.

-In 2011, she gave a TEDx talk titled 'How to Stop Screwing Yourself Over, where she introduced the "five second rule" technique.
+During the early 2010s, Robbins hosted a few local radio shows.
+In May 2011, she published her debut book Stop Saying You're Fine.
+The following month she gave a viral TEDx talk titled How to Stop Screwing Yourself Over, where she introduced the "five second rule" technique.

+In 2012, when George Zimmerman fatally shot Trayvon Martin, Robbins was hosting a radio show in Orlando, Florida and covered the aftermath.
+In 2013, she was brought on CNN as a legal analyst during the Zimmerman trial.

-In 2017, she published The 5 Second Rule, which became a bestseller.
+For the next few years Robbins worked as a radio show host, CNN legal analyst, and motivational speaker.
+In 2017, she published her second book, The 5 Second Rule, which became a bestseller.

-She later hosted The Mel Robbins Show (2019), which ran for one season.
-She launched The Mel Robbins Podcast in 2022, which has ranked among the top 15 podcasts in the U.S.

-In 2025, she received an iHeartRadio award for Best Overall Host.

-In 2025, Robbins was named in Time magazine's inaugural "TIME100 Creators" list—branded by the publication as the 100 most influential digital voices.

-Her book The Let Them Theory (2024) became a national bestseller, appearing on the USA Today bestseller list in January 2025.
+In 2019, Robbins hosted The Mel Robbins Show produced by Sony Pictures TV, which ran for one season.
+In 2021, she published her third book, The High 5 Habit followed by a fourth book cowritten by her daughter, The Let Them Theory in 2024.
+Both books were bestsellers.
+In 2025, Robbins began her first world tour: "Let Them The Tour".